340.687.01 Epidemiology of Kidney Disease

 - Identify common co-morbidities associated with chronic and end-stage kidney disease and understand their impact

-- Apply methodological challenges related to the study of kidney disease and its progression
+- Recognize and problem-solve methodological challenges related to the study of kidney disease and its progression

 - Describe effective strategies to slow chronic kidney disease progression and current controversies due to lack of evidence and/or limitations in existing studies